 A Kenmore dishwasher usually runs on an average of 1 to 3 hours.
 Some factors that may affect the run duration are the machine model, the water temperature, and the cycle type selected.
 Heavier cycles may take longer than the others.

-A Kenmore dishwasher has a number of cycle to choose from to fit the kind of cleaning the dishes need.
-Tough stained dishes such as heavy cookware with thicker food residue may need the heavier cycle, which takes more time than the other wash cycles.
+A Kenmore dishwasher has a number of cycles to choose from to fit the kind of cleaning the dishes need.
+Tough stained dishes such as heavy cookware with thicker food residue may need a heavier cycle, which takes more time than the other wash cycles.
 Keep reading to know the different cycles of a Kenmore Elite dishwasher, what they are for, and how long each cycle runs.

 Kenmore Dishwasher Cycle Duration